top of page

 • Use of the EGAI mark as a visible signal of your commitment

-As your needs grow
+As your needs grow:

 EGAI AI Adoption specification paper for Australian education and training